 How does the Iron Max Plus work?

-The first and most important part of the Iron Max Plus is the chlorine solution tank, which is plumbed right after your well and before your pressure tank.
-This 45 gallon solution tank is filled with a solution of water and chlorine for oxidizing iron and sulfur bacteria.
-This solution tank includes a small injection metering pump that is mounted on top of the tank with a pickup tube submerged into the chlorine/water solution.
-The metering pump is wired to the switch side of your well pump switch so that it is only activated when the well pump is activated.
-When water from your existing bladder tank is depleted and the pressure drops, the well pump and the metering injection pump are activated to refill the tank.
-The injection pump feeds the proper amount of chlorine solution into the flowing stream of water with the use of a tee injector fitting that must be installed before the pressure tank.
+The first and most important part of the Iron Max Plus is the chemical injection system, which is plumbed right after your well and before your pressure tank.
+This system includes a small injection pump that is mounted above the 40 gallon solution tank with a pickup tube submerged into the tank.
+The solution tank is filled with a mixture of water and chlorine or peroxide for oxidizing iron and sulfur bacteria.
+The injection pump is plugged into a dedicated outlet for your well pump switch or wired directly to your well pump switch so that it is only activated when the well pump is activated.
+When water from your existing bladder tank is depleted and the pressure drops, the well pump and injection pump are activated to refill the tank.
+The injection pump feeds the proper amount of solution into the flowing stream of water with the use of an injector fitting installed before the pressure tank.

 Read more about how the Iron Max system works at the respective blog post found HERE!

 What exactly does the Iron Max Plus system remove?